Jury selection in Ahmaud Arbery slaying crawls into 2nd week | WTOP

 Most potential jurors questioned so far have seen the video of Travis McMichael shooting Arbery three times at close range with a shotgun.
 Many have said they have already formed opinions about the case, including some deemed impartial enough to remain in the jury pool because they said they can keep an open mind.

-Three of the 19 jury pool members brought to the courthouse Monday were dismissed with minimal questioning.
-Two of them said they already have opinions about the defendants’ guilt or innocence.
-The third said she does not speak English well enough to serve.
+Five of the 19 jury pool members brought to the courthouse Monday were dismissed with minimal questioning.
+One said she was related to Arbery’s family and grew up knowing his father, while another said he and Arbery had been friends.

 One prospective juror questioned by attorneys said he’s a former law enforcement officer who took part last year in a memorial event in which people ran in Arbery’s memory and posted video to social media.
 He told attorneys he did not think chasing Arbery was the best idea, suggesting the men on trial should have called police instead.